multigcs/riocore/doc/DEVELOPER.md

 and edit plugin.py and the verilog file

-thats all, rio fill find it and the rio-setup can read all infos from the plugin.py
+thats all, rio will find it and the rio-setup can read all infos from the plugin.py

 if you are done, run:
 ```